stapler/netbeans-stapler-plugin/README.md

 * `*.jelly` did not show _History_ tab, and did not correctly display updated VCS modification status
 * new versions of `hpi:run` publish `http://localhost:8080/jenkins/` rather than `http://localhost:8080/`; open the right one in the browser
 * _Go to Stapler View/Model_ now prefers `*.jelly` to `*.properties`
+* Stapler model navigation did not work from a view of a nested class

 Implemented in 1.4:
 * plugin template based on 1.509.3